collective/alm.solrindex/alm/solrindex/README.txt

 ``foreign_connections``, which should not cause any clashes, since OIDs can not be shared.

+An implementation note: when ZODB objects are first created, they are not stored in any database, so there is no simple way for the object to get a foreign_connections dictionary.
+During that time, one way to hold a database connection is to temporarily fall back to the volatile attribute solution.
+That is what SolrIndex does (see the ``_v_temp_cm`` attribute).

 Troubleshooting
 ---------------

-If the Solr index is preventing you from accessing Zope for some reason, you can set DISABLE_SOLR=YES in the environment, causing the Solr index to bypass Solr for all queries and updates.
+If the Solr index is preventing you from accessing Zope for some reason, you can set DISABLE_SOLR=YES in the environment, causing the SolrIndex class to bypass Solr for all queries and updates.